 - Built-in productivity apps such as shared notes, polls, and reminders

 - Unlimited integrations for third-party services, such as Asana, Jira, or Google Drive

 Need more room?
-Flock PRO unlocks enhanced admin controls, group video conferencing, guest accounts, more file storage, and access to priority support.
+Flock PRO unlocks enhanced admin controls, group video conferencing, unlimited channels, guest accounts, more file storage, and access to priority support.
 At just $4.50 per user per month, we think it’s a steal, but our free plan is pretty generous and well, free.
 It’s your call.

 If you’ve heard of team chat, you’ve probably heard of them.
 IM, channels, video calls, integrations and bots for hundreds of third-party tools; Slack has it all.
 But the free plan limits you to 10 service integrations, so choose wisely.